Articles

 Claude Code exposes an Agent tool that spawns a subagent with its own tool access.
 Lineage is tracked through parentUuid and isSidechain fields in transcript records, plus task and todo artifacts keyed by session and agent IDs.
 The subagent may look separate in the UI, but in the data it is a branch in a transcript DAG.

 Codex records parent-child relationships more explicitly.
 The thread_spawn_edges table links parent threads to children.
 The agent_jobs and agent_job_items tables represent batched parallel work, with assigned thread IDs, attempt counts, result JSON, and completion status.
-A parallel coding task is not a long prompt — it is a small job system with its own lifecycle.
+A parallel coding task is not just a long prompt.
+It is a small job system with its own lifecycle.

 This distinction matters for audit.
 A useful audit log cannot stop at the top-level user prompt.
 It needs to answer: